huggingface/blog/inference-pro.md

 for message in chat_completion:
     print(message.choices[0].delta.content, end="")
 ```

-TODO: this doesn't work for me yet.
-Do we need to redeploy?

 For more details about the use of the Messages API, please [check this post](https://huggingface.co/blog/tgi-messages-api).